-On April 4, 2023, 11 Senators requested up to \$973.59 million for urban Indian health in Fiscal Year (FY) 2024 and advance appropriations for the Indian Health Service (IHS).
+On May 14, 2024, 20 Senators requested up to \$965.3 million for urban Indian health in Fiscal Year (FY) 2025 and advance appropriations for the Indian Health Service (IHS).

-Sen. Tina Smith (D-MN) and 10 other Senators sent a letter to Chairman Jeff Merkley (D-OR) and Ranking Member Lisa Murkowski (R-AK) of the Senate Interior Appropriations Committee requesting up to \$973.59 million for urban Indian health in FY 2024 and maintaining advance appropriations for IHS.
-The letter emphasizes the critical role that urban Indian organizations (UIOs) play in health care delivery to American Indian and Alaska Native (AI/AN) patients and the importance of providing UIOs with the necessary funding to continue to provide quality, culturally-competent care to their communities.
-The National Council of Urban Indian Health (NCUIH) worked closely with the Senators on leading this letter to push for stable funding for IHS and the Tribal Formulation Workgroup's requests of full funding for urban Indian health.
-On March 24, 2023, a group of 38 Representatives sent a letter to the House Interior Appropriations Committee with the same requests.
+Sen. Tina Smith (D-MN) and 19 other Senators sent a letter to Chairman Jeff Merkley (D-OR) and Ranking Member Lisa Murkowski (R-AK) of the Senate Interior Appropriations Committee requesting up to \$965.3 million for urban Indian health as part of the Tribal Formulation Workgroup's topline request of \$53.85 billion for IHS in FY 2025.
+The letter also requests the Appropriations Committee maintain advance appropriations for IHS for FY26.
+The letter emphasizes the critical role that Urban Indian Organizations (UIOs) play in the health care delivery to American Indian and Alaska Native patients and the importance of providing UIOs with the necessary funding to continue to provide quality, culturally competent care to their communities.
+On May 1, 2024, a group of 52 Representatives sent a letter to the House Interior Appropriations Committee with the same requests.